 From the course web site you will download a .ZIP archive of input files for a few movies, described on the next page.
 Unzip this file into the same directory as your HW3 files, so that the files will be located in relative paths such as tmnt2/info.txt and princessbride/overview.png.
 Your code should assume these are the relative paths to use.
 (Don't put them in a moviefiles/ folder.
-Put each film's folder, such as tmnt2/ or mortalkombat/, directly in your hw3 folder.)
+Put each film's folder, such as tmnt2/ or mortalkombat/, directly in your HW3 folder.)

 The page uses the same images as HW2, with two minor changes.
 The tmnt.html page showed rottenbig.png next to its 33% rating.
 But now some films have high overall ratings.
 Any film whose rating is 60% or above should show freshbig.png, shown at right.
 Also overview.png has moved, since each movie has its own overview image.
-The overview images are the one exception; since these now come from the support ZIP file and reside in the folder with the movie's information, link to these using a relative path such as "tmnt2/overview.png".
+The overview images now reside in the folder with the movie's information, so link to them using a relative path such as "tmnt2/overview.png".